 Coughing and Gagging in Cats

 Similarly, a cat gagging is reflexively removing irritants from its larynx.
-It is usually confused with vomiting.
-With that cleared up, let’s look at these conditions’ underlying causes:
+It is usually confused with retching.
+Now, let’s look at these conditions’ underlying causes:

 The most natural source of cat coughing and gagging is when it is regurgitating a hairball.
-When kitty ingests loose fur while grooming, the outcome is wet and messy clumps of a hairball.
+When your cat ingests loose fur while grooming, the outcome is wet and messy clumps of a hairball.
 These are ordinarily wrapped in bile and other stomach fluids.

 While some of the hair will pass, the keratin present in your pet’s fur is inedible.
 This is mainly the reason why the hair is a sodden clump inside your cat’s stomach.

 It only takes a few seconds to regurgitate a hairball.
-Otherwise, if your pet is still coughing and gagging on a daily basis then, this may be an indication of a different condition.
+So, if your pet is still coughing and gagging on a daily basis then, this may be an indication of a different condition.